-If you are interested in creating PowerApps apps for organizational use or customizing Dynamics 365, here is what you need to know about solutions:
+If you are interested in creating PowerApps apps for organizational use or customizing Dynamics 365 for Customer Engagement apps, here is what you need to know about solutions:

 Creating solutions is optional.
 You can build or customize apps in your PowerApps environment directly without ever creating a solution.

 When you customize the PowerApps environment directly without creating any solution, you work with a special solution called the Common Data Services Default Solution.
 This solution contains all the customizations you make in your PowerApps environment.